Best Online Degrees in: Business Administration Healthcare

 Online business administration healthcare degrees can help prepare you for a wide variety of careers in medical and health services management.
 Some of those careers include nursing home administration, clinical management, health information management, administration, and assistant administration.
 These professionals manage the delivery of healthcare services, supervise the work of others, hire and train healthcare workers, manage finances, and organize records, among other responsibilities.

-The median yearly salary for medical and health services managers was $84,270 as of May 2010, the BLS explains.
+The median yearly salary for medical and health services managers was $84,270, the BLS explains.
 However, remember that completing a degree program in business administration with an emphasis in healthcare does not guarantee you a job.
 The salary you receive is affected by a number of factors, such as where you live, how much experience you have, the size of your employer, and the complexity of your responsibilities.